 Meet the CFOO

-To learn more, join us for our next Meet the Controller/Meet the CFO Interview Series.
-You’ll hear from John Bozin, CFO of Armanino Strategic Finance Outsourcing (SFO) and CFOO specialist.
-John will share insights from his considerable experience in the business community, bringing valuable advice to aspiring and seasoned executives.
+To learn more, view our Meet the Controller/Meet the CFO Interview Series where you’ll hear from John Bozin, CFO of Armanino Strategic Finance Outsourcing (SFO) and CFOO specialist.
+John shares CFOO insights from his considerable experience in the business community, bringing valuable advice to aspiring and seasoned executives.
+View CFOO interview here.